 Have your say on the funding framework for forestry in England

-The government’s consultation on Environmental Land Management (ELM) is now open.
+The government’s consultation on Environmental Land Management (ELM) has now reopened for responses until Friday 31st July.

 Westminster has released proposals that set out the initial thinking on the design of the new ELM scheme for funding for farming and land management, which will replace the Common Agricultural Policy.
 It does not intend to set out the detailed delivery arrangements for ELM.
 The responses from stakeholders will help to inform the detailed scheme design policy for both the national pilot (due to start in late 2021) and for the start of the full ELM scheme in 2024.
 We anticipate that there will be a full consultation on the detailed scheme design at a later date.